carloscm/gossie/README.md

 # Installing

-There is no need to generate a Cassandra Thrift biding, I am providing one with Gossie (and the whole point is not to have to use it!).
+There is no need to generate a Cassandra Thrift binding, I am providing one with Gossie (and the whole point is not to have to use it!).

 For application usage issue two `go get` commands, one for the bindings and another for Gossie